kamangir/bluer-ugv/bluer_ugv/docs/bluer_swallow/digital/algo/autonomous-driving/model/one.md

-# bluer_swallow: digital: model: one
+# bluer_swallow: digital: algo: autonomous-driving: model: one

 uses [combination/one](../dataset/combination/one.md).